Career Resources for LGBTQ Students

 What should I put on my resume?

 Whether you choose to disclose your sexual orientation or gender identity on your resume depends on how comfortable you feel with potential employers having this information.
-A career counseling appointment at the career center would be an excellent space to speak with a trained counselor about the question of whether and how to disclose on your resume.
+A career counseling appointment at the career center would be an excellent space to speak with a trained counselor about whether and how to disclose on your resume.

 Some questions to consider: